Digital healthcare in Finland

 -

-The country is focusing on the use of health data for innovation and research.
+The country is focusing on the use of health data for innovation and research purposes.

-Findata is a one-stop shop for the use of social and health register data in Finland.
+Findata is a one-stop shop for the use of social and health registry data in Finland.

-The platform fingenious is a one-stop portal to health data that Finland makes available for research.
-It is a unique biobanking service, an online portal to access samples and data.
+The fingenious platform is aone-stop portal for accessing health data that Finland makes available for research.
+It is a unique biobank service, an online portal for accessing samples and data.

 The conditions for access to the Finnish market are CE marking and compliance with European regulations such as the Medical Device Regulation (MDR):